-Being found guilty of driving while above the legal drink driving alcohol limit will result in punishment that could affect the rest of your life.
+Driving while under the influence of alcohol is a criminal offence.
+Being found guilty of driving while above the legal drink-driving alcohol limit will result in punishment that could affect the rest of your life.

 Drink driving offences and penalties

 - Being in charge of a vehicle while above the legal limit or unfit through drink.
-This could result in 3 months’ imprisonment, up to £2500 fine or a possible driving ban.
+This could result in three months’ imprisonment, up to £2,500 fine and a possible driving ban.

 - Driving or attempting to drive while above the legal limit or unfit through drink.
-A person could get 6 months’ imprisonment, an unlimited fine or a driving ban for at least 1 year (3 years if convicted twice in 10 years).
+A person could get six months’ imprisonment, an unlimited fine and a driving ban for at least one year (3 years if convicted twice in 10 years).

 - Refusing to provide a specimen of breath, blood or urine for analysis.
-Refusal could lead to 6 months’ imprisonment, an unlimited fine or a ban from driving for at least 1 year.
+Refusal could lead to six months’ imprisonment, an unlimited fine and a ban from driving for at least one year.

 - Causing death by careless driving when under the influence of drink.
-This serious offence could result in 14 years’ imprisonment, an unlimited fine, a ban from driving for at least 2 years or an extended driving test before your licence is returned.
+This could result in 14 years’ imprisonment, an unlimited fine and a ban from driving for at least two years.

 High risk offenders

-- Were convicted of 2 drink-driving offences within 10 years
+- Were convicted of two drink-driving offences within 10 years

 - Were driving with an alcohol reading of at least 87.5 microgrammes of alcohol per 100 millilitres of breath, 200 milligrammes of alcohol per 100 millilitres of blood, or 267.5 milligrammes of alcohol per 100 millilitres of urine

 - Refused to give the police a sample of breath, blood or urine to test for alcohol